 “Right-of-way” refers to the areas in which the public has the legal right to travel across.
 For example, persons excavating any city streets or sidewalks would need a permit, as they are conducting operations in a city right-of-way.

 What is the Purpose of the Kinston Completion Bond?

 Kinston requires persons excavating any city right-of-way to purchase a surety bond as part of the application process to obtain a permit.
 The bond ensures that the city will receive compensation for financial harm if the excavator fails to abide by the regulations outlined in Kinston Code of Ordinances 20-28.
 Specifically, the bond protects the city if the excavator fails to make repairs to the right-of-way.
 In short, the bond is a type of insurance that protects the city if the excavator violates the terms of their permit.

 How Can an Insurance Agent Obtain a Kinston Completion Surety Bond?

 BondExchange makes obtaining a Kinston Completion bond easy.
 Simply log in to your account and use our keyword search to find the “completion” bond in our database.
 Don’t have a login?
-Enroll now and let us help you satisfy your customers’ needs.
+Gain access now and let us help you satisfy your customers’ needs.
 Our friendly underwriting staff is available by phone at (800) 438-1162, email, or chat from 7:30 AM to 7:00 PM EST to assist you.